-The Resolution Foundation is primarily funded by the Resolution Trust.
-The Foundation also occasionally partners with other organisations on specific projects, when this is the case the logo of the partner organisation is clearly displayed on the cover of any project outputs.
+The Foundation is led by Torsten Bell (Chief Executive), Mike Brewer (Deputy Chief Executive), Gavin Kelly (Chair) and David Willetts (President of the Advisory Council and Intergenerational Centre).The Foundation is overseen by a board of trustees, led by its Founder Clive Cowdery, and primarily funded by the Resolution Trust.
+It occasionally partners with other organisations.
+When this is the case the logo of the partner organisation is clearly displayed on any project outputs.

-The Foundation was founded in 2005 with the purpose of producing high quality research and analysis that raised the profile of the challenges facing those on low to middle incomes and developing policy solutions to these problems.
+The Foundation was founded in 2005 with the purpose of producing high quality research and analysis that raised the profile of the challenges facing those on low to middle incomes, and developing policy solutions to these problems.

 From 2010 – 2015 the Foundation’s work focused on the underlying living standards of the low to middle income group, with a strong focus on the jobs market.
 During this time it hosted the high-profile Commission on Living Standards and the Bain review into the future of the minimum wage.